andreipope/pxdocs-backup-old/content/use-px-backup/upgrade.md

 ## Upgrade your operator-based on-prem PX-Central deployment to the Helm chart method

-1. Download the `create_volume_snapshot_from_pvc.yaml` spec:
+1. Fetch the org name from your cluster, specifying the namespace in which your current on-prem PX-Central deployment exists:

     ```text
+    kubectl get cm pxc-central-ui-configmap -o yaml -n <px-central-namespace> | grep PX_BACKUP_ORGID
+    ```

+2. Download the `create_volume_snapshot_from_pvc.yaml` spec:

+    ```text
     curl -o create_volume_snapshot_from_pvc.yaml https://raw.githubusercontent.com/portworx/helm/chart_upgrade_specs/pxcentral-operator-to-chart-upgrade/create_volume_snapshot_from_pvc.yaml
     ```

-2. Edit the spec, changing all occurrences of the `namespace: portworx` field to the namespace in which your current on-prem PX-Central deployment exists.
+3. Edit the spec, changing all occurrences of the `namespace: portworx` field to the namespace in which your current on-prem PX-Central deployment exists.

-3. Apply the spec, creating a volume snapshot from the existing PX-Central on-prem PVCs in the namespace you provided in the previous step:
+4. Apply the spec, creating a volume snapshot from the existing PX-Central on-prem PVCs in the namespace you provided in the previous step:

     ```console
     kubectl apply -f create_volume_snapshot_from_pvc.yaml
     ```

-4. Verify that the snapshots you've taken in the step above are intact and ready to be restored.
+5. Verify that the snapshots you've taken in the step above are intact and ready to be restored.
 Provide the namespace in which your current on-prem PX-Central deployment exists:

     ```console
     storkctl get snapshot --namespace <px-central-namespace>